How To Water Your Garden To Get The Best Results

 Step #6.
 When to Water

-Mornings are the best time to water since temperatures are cooler reducing evaporation.
-Watering in the mornings is also a great way to keep your leaves from getting mildew.
+Mornings are the best time to water since temperatures are cooler, reducing evaporation.
+Watering in the mornings is also a great way to prevent mildew, which can occur if leaves remain wet for a long period of time.

-If you must water in the afternoon make sure you focus the water at the base.
+If you must water in the afternoon, make sure you focus the water at the base of your plants.
 This will keep the water from quickly evaporating in the hot midday sun.

 black chickens digging in loose soil